kubedb/docs/docs/guides/postgres/concepts/postgres-gitops.md

 > Enabling monitoring creates a [`Restart`](/docs/guides/postgres/restart/restart.md) OpsRequest by GitOps operator.

-### spec.configuration
+### spec.configuration.secretName

-`spec.configuration` is an optional field that allows users to provide custom configuration for PostgreSQL.
+`spec.configuration.secretName` is an optional field that allows users to provide custom configuration for PostgreSQL.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 You can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/postgres/configuration/using-config-file.md).

 > Updating this field will create a [`Reconfigure`](/docs/guides/postgres/reconfigure/overview.md) OpsRequest by GitOps operator.